nihr43/rcss-notes/README.md

 	- argument `-o` can be used to show specific metrics
 3. Describe the difference between, and merits of, interactive and batch jobs.
 	- interactive jobs using `srun` run in the foreground of a user's shell.
 Therefore, sbatch is a better way of running large jobs.
+	- batch jobs allow for an entire workflow to be executed over an extended period of time.
+They also give you a better way of defining parameters such as node count, time limits, job name, output name
 	- in order for sstat to work for batch jobs, they must use srun within the job file.
 4. When would using local scratch be optimal?
 	- Local scratch space will be much lower latency than an nfs mount, and therefore would be a good working directory for a job while running, when ram space won't suffice.